bridge-core/docs/docs/guide/advanced/dash-components/index.md

 		properties: {
 			my_property: {
 				type: 'number',
-				description: 'This is a custom component property', },
+				description: 'This is a Dash component property', },
 		},
 	})